Magenta (Welsh band): History

+A number of singles, EP's, compilations, live albums and DVD's have been released by the band, going back to 2004.

+Magenta have played at many rock festivals, including Summer's End, Winter's End, Celebr8, Fusion, Cambridge Rock Festival and Danfest in the UK, Baja Prog in Mexico, and Night of the Prog in Loreley, Germany.

 Current status

-Magenta remain active, with work continuing on the sixth album and some more gigs scheduled, including the inaugural Celebr8 festival in Kingston upon Thames in July 2012.
-The live band continues to be the three core members along with Godsticks' Dan Nelson and Steve Roberts.
+Magenta remain active as of March 2024, and headlined at Fusion 5 in Stourport.

+Side Projects

-Rob Reed's previous project, Cyan, is also taking to the stage for the first time to play at the Summer's End Festival in September 2012.
-The live band will feature the Magenta live line-up, but with Steffan Rhys Williams on lead vocals rather than Christina Booth.
+Rob Reed's previous project, Cyan, took to the stage for the first time to play at the Summer's End Festival in September 2012.
+The live band featured the Magenta live line-up, but with Steffan Rhys Williams replacing Christina Booth on lead vocals.
+A new lineup featuring Tiger Moth Tales/Red Bazar/Camel musician Peter Jones was formed, re-recording the debut album For King And Country in 2021 and performing it live.
+A brand new album Pictures From The Other Side was released in 2023.

-In April 2015, Rob Reed and Christina Booth collaborated with Big Big Train’s David Longdon and Nick D’Virgilio, Steven Wilson band’s Nick Beggs and Steve Hackett (ex Genesis) on a new version of Hackett’s 1979 instrumental track "Spectral Mornings", with new lyrics written by David Longdon, in support of the Parkinson’s Society UK.
+In April 2015, Rob Reed and Christina Booth collaborated with Big Big Train's David Longdon and Nick D’Virgilio, Steven Wilson band's Nick Beggs and Steve Hackett (ex Genesis) on a new version of Hackett's 1979 instrumental track "Spectral Mornings", with new lyrics written by David Longdon, in support of the Parkinson's Society UK.